 The GCC member states face distinct challenges, apart from other REC's in the Middle East and African Continent; although the GCC member states are rich in oil reserves for the time being, the GCC is mostly forward-thinking in its economic programs, as the member states wish to move away from oil dependency and incorporate dependence on other industries.
 One method implemented to gradually limit the GCC member states' oil dependency has been to increase education funding so as to attract business and research investment in the region.
 However, the member states' heads of state have been hesitant to swiftly or completely overhaul their individual states' economies out of fear of another Arab Spring.
-Additionally, motions for the creation of a singular GCC member states' refusal to cooperate.
+Additionally, motions for the creation of a singular GCC member state currency were proposed, but have since failed due to various member states' refusal to cooperate.